Charles R. Drew University of Medicine and Science

-- Responsible for managing and coordinating schedule for VPR.
+- Responsible for managing and coordinating schedules for VPR.

 - Assist with maintaining administrative and financial records.

-- Serve as liaison between the CDU Administrative Offices and Committees.
+- Service as a liaison between the CDU Administrative Offices and Committees.

 - Assist in the day-to-day functions of the administrative unit in the operation of different programs.

-- Coordinate the collection and compilation of program activity data; develops, writes, and submits comprehensive statistical and narrative program reports.
+- Coordinate the collection and compilation of program activity data; develop, write, and submit comprehensive statistical and narrative program reports.